 - Ann Rebecca Anstey (b 1860 with Rebecca Clarke, died 1865 buried in Coventry, London Road Cemetery.
 The family were still living at Bishop Street Coventry in 1865);

 - Charles Henry Anstey (b 1863, living in Bishop Street Coventry with his mother in 1871.
-Charles married Fanny Louisa Morley in 1885 in Coventry and they had children in Coventry Rose E. Anstey (b 1888, living with the family in the 1911 Census); Charles Henry Anstey Junior (b 1890, known as ‘Charlie’, living with the family in the 1911 Census); Annie Anstey (b 1892, living with the family in the 1911 Census); and Albert Edward Anstey (b 15 January 1902, baptised 25 August 1903, living with the family in the 1911 Census).
+Charles married Fanny Louisa Morley in 1885 in Coventry and they had children in Coventry Rose Ethel Anstey (b 1888, living with the family in the 1911 Census); Charles Henry Anstey Junior (b 1890, known as ‘Charlie’, living with the family in the 1911 Census); Annie Anstey (b 1892, living with the family in the 1911 Census); and Albert Edward Anstey (b 15 January 1902, baptised 25 August 1903, living with the family in the 1911 Census).
 Charles Henry Anstey Senior was an “iron and steel turner” living with his family at 28, Gas Street, Coventry in 1901.
 He was a “fitter and turner at a motor branch” in the 1911 Census, living at 55 Middleborough Road Coventry.
 He died in Coventry on 2 September 1942, seemingly living at the Workhouse in Clay Lane, Coventry – he was “buried by family or friends“);

 In the 1851 Census, the family were living at Bishop Street, Holy Trinity, Coventry; John Anstey was a grocer.
 By 1861, John Anstey was a “grocer and maltser“, still living with the family at Bishop Street, Holy Trinity, Coventry.
 In the ‘Coventry Herald‘ newspaper 17 September 1869 edition, it reported “DEATH: on the 12th instant in the 62nd year of his age, John Anstey of Bishop Street, deeply regretted“.
 In October 1869, the “substantially built 8 quarter malthouse, situated in West Orchard in the in the city of Coventry and now in the occupation of the executors of the late Mr John Anstey” were advertised to be sold at auction (‘Coventry Standard‘ newspaper 1 October 1869 edition).